 Just check out how to run the marshmallow challenge for detailed instructions.

 The teams’ performance at the end of the exercise reveals some very fascinating lessons.
-What teams perform better, and why?
+What teams perform better, why, and why was the winning team so good?
 What team underperforms?
-Why was the winning team so good?
 Why did some other teams perform so poorly?

-If you need to get your team thinking outside the box to solve a problem, encourage them to brainstorm about a new concept, as an ice-breaker for new teams, or simply want to boost team spirit, innovation, and creativity, then have them partake in the 18-minute long marshmallow challenge.
+If you need to get your team thinking outside the box, encourage them to brainstorm about a new idea, as an ice-breaker for new teams, or simply you want to boost team spirit, innovation, and creativity, have them partake in the 18-minute long marshmallow challenge.

 The challenge was invented by Peter Skillman of Palm, Inc. and popularized by Tom Wujec of Autodesk.